Abby Rosmarin

 Abby Rosmarin is a model and writer.
-She is the author of Amazon bestseller The Ballerina's Guide to Boxing, as well as The Secret to a Happy Marriage, In the Event the Flower Girl Explodes, Chick Lit (And Other Formulas for Life), I'm Just Here for the Free Scrutiny, and No One Reads Poetry: A Collection of Poems.
+She is the author of Amazon bestselling The Ballerina's Guide to Boxing, as well as The Secret to a Happy Marriage, In the Event the Flower Girl Explodes, Chick Lit (And Other Formulas for Life), I'm Just Here for the Free Scrutiny, and No One Reads Poetry: A Collection of Poems.
 She is also known for the viral essay "To The Women Who Choose Not to Have Children".
 Her work has appeared in The Huffington Post, xoJane, MindBodyGreen, Elite Daily, HelloGiggles, Thought Catalog, Elephant Journal, Bustle, and others.

 Personal life

 Abby Rosmarin (born Abigail Hawkins) was born in Boston, Massachusetts and grew up in Weymouth, Massachusetts.
 She graduated summa cum laude from Northeastern University with a degree in English.
 Abby spent four years as a preschool teacher before leaving the education field, citing the emotional and mental strain of classroom management.
 She then became a registered yoga teacher and refocused her efforts on writing and modeling.

-Abby Rosmarin currently lives in New Hampshire.
+Abby Rosmarin currently lives in New Hampshire, where she is a candidate for a Master of Science in Clinical Mental Health Counseling.

 Career

 Writing

 Abby Rosmarin began her writing career writing for Kiwibox Magazine in the early 2000s.
 Her work would then appear in the literary magazine Spectrum in 2006.
 In 2013, Abby began writing for Thought Catalog, where she wrote on the topics of human behavior, gender roles, mental well-being, fitness, and the strains of the teaching world.
 In 2014, she also became a contributing writer at HelloGiggles and EliteDaily.
 In 2015, she joined the blogging team at The Huffington Post, where she would continue her commentary on social and emotional issues.

 Her essay, "To the Women Who Choose Not to Have Kids" garnered a considerable amount of attention and was discussed on websites such as Clutch Magazine, AfterHours Radio, and Life Without Baby.
 Many praised her vocal appreciation of women who actively decided to remain child-free.
 Others criticized Rosmarin for her potential "condescension" toward women without children.
-Others essays would go viral, including "A To Do List For Myself After My Father's Death" which would be later translated into Spanish on Huffington Post.
+Rosmarin penned other viral essays, including "A To Do List For Myself After My Father's Death" which would be later translated into Spanish on Huffington Post.

 On April 7, 2014, I'm Just Here for the Free Scrutiny, a collection of essays on the modeling world, was published by Thought Catalog.
 On January 11, 2015, I'm Just Here for the Free Scrutiny was released as an audiobook on Audible.

 On September 16, 2015, Chick Lit (And Other Formulas for Life), Rosmarin's first fiction novel, was released in paperback and ebook form.
 After years of attempting to publish her book through traditional venues, Rosmarin opted to independently publish her book on platforms like Amazon, Barnes & Noble, and iTunes, an endeavor she would later write about for HelloGiggles and Huffington Post.
-Just two weeks after her book was released, Rosmarin's father would pass away, an experience documented in her Huffington Post essay, "Writer Interrupted: On Losing My Father Immediately After Publishing My Book".
+Just two weeks after her book was released, Rosmarin's father died, an experience documented in her Huffington Post essay, "Writer Interrupted: On Losing My Father Immediately After Publishing My Book".